7 Layer Taco Dip

 What are the seven layers in 7 layer dip?

-The seven layers are refried beans, guacamole, sour cream, shredded cheese, diced tomatoes, black olives, and green onions.
+The seven layers are bean dip, guacamole, seasoned sour cream, shredded cheese, diced tomatoes, black olives, and green onions.
 This may vary slightly from one recipe to the next.

 How long can party dip sit out?